EonaCat/NightBits-Tools/README.md

 Exceptionslogger
 Exceptionshandler

-These tools can be usefull for anyone developing for the iOS devices.
+These tools can be useful for anyone developing for the iOS devices.